Is an Online College Degree Worth It?

 Is Getting Into an Online College Easier?

 In many instances, an online college is easier to get into than a traditional institution.
 However, it’s usually because online degrees and on-campus degrees have different application pools.
-If the applicant is not eligible, he or she is likely to be denied admission into the online institution.

 There are many misconceptions about earning a college degree via the internet.

 One common example is that an online degree is not as good as a traditional degree.
 Another is that earning a degree from an online school is not as hard as earning a degree from a physical college or university.
-And then there is also the false impression that anyone can have an online degree as anybody can get into an online school.

 According to a US News report, at most schools offering both online and traditional degrees, the acceptance rate for their online programs is just around 2.4% higher than the acceptance rate for their on-campus programs.